victorchan314/arterial_traffic_flow_predictor/README.md

 - dcrnn_cell:103: Could be (1 - u) * state + u * c; in theory is the same, though
 - Validation loss is used for early stopping regularization
 - `self._test_model` uses the variables from `self._train_model` because they share the same variable scope
+- The constant shifting exhibited in the data is a property of the data; it's graphed correctly, at least

 ### Confusions/Weird things